 The new area added in 1893 is alongside Brockley Grove.
 It is a mass of graves and untreed – very different and very bleak.

 Many notable people are buried in the cemetery, including Sir Charles Groves of music dictionary fame, but there is no public plan showing where the graves are.
-By chance I found the grave of Margaret and Rachel MacMillan who are remembered in another of the parks I have visited.
+By chance I found the graves of Margaret and Rachel MacMillan who are remembered in another of the parks I have visited.

 And a final look at the woodlands of Brockley Cemetery.